f-ansari/interior_cafe/README.md

 - [ ] Create a search bar
 - [ ] Allow users to follow each other
 - [ ] If users follow each other, they can message each other
+- [ ] About page for current user to talk about their achivements

 ### ***Credits***